What to See at the Hoh Rain Forest (Full Guide!)

 Distance from Visitor Center: 39 miles

-This rustic restaurant serves classic American food with a view.
+The Creekside Restaurant is a rustic restaurant that serves classic American food with a view.
 At the time of this writing, they are open for to-go orders only.

 BBG Blakeslee Bar & Grill